 Social competence in the early years is indicated by a child's ability to have one or two friends.
 Friends are peers about whom a child really cares-cares enough even to continue the relationship after a squabble.
 The capacity for friendship should not be confused with popularity.
 It is not necessary for children to be popular-that is, liked by lots of other children.

 Adults can help children learn the processes of initiating and maintaining relationships with peers in many ways.
 For example, they can make suggestions about effective ways to approach other children and compare them to ineffective ways.
 For example, when a child approaches others by referring to himself-e.g., referring to herself or himself by saying something like "I can build a bigger block tower than that!" instead of referring to the other child by saying something like "What are you going to do next?" the child is more likely to be welcomed.
-This example of learning to use references to the "other" rather than to the "self" is a life skill that must be learned early.
+This example of learning to use references to the "other" rather than to the "self" is a life skill that is best learned early.

 Adults can also help children by encouraging them to be "experimental" as they approach difficult situations.
 If a child complains to her parent or teacher that someone will not give her or him a turn with a tricycle, the adults can ask the child-in a positive tone-"Well, what have you tried so far?"
 In this way, the adult teaches the child that (1) in tight situations we can try things, (2) there may not be one strategy for all cases, and (3) experimenting might help in many such predicaments.
 Often when a young child answers the questions "What have you tried so far?" the adult learns how the child understands how social relationships work and is in a better position to help the child clarify the issues.